minakamoto/pcshscr2023/docs/th/2nd.md

           }
           ```

-  - (Option)For Python development, it is recommended that you install the following extensions to enhance your web app development experience:
+  - (ตัวเลือก)For Python development, it is recommended that you install the following extensions to enhance your web app development experience:
     - Launch Visual Studio Code
     - Open the Extensions sidebar by clicking on the square icon in the left sidebar or pressing Ctrl+Shift+X.
     - Search for the following extensions (all from Microsoft) and click the `Install` button next to each extension: